 Respect your tenant’s decisions to self isolate, remember that they have the right to exclude all others from their home.
 If you cannot meet your landlord obligations (i.e. gas safety check, electrical inspection etc) due to a tenant self isolating, keep evidence of the dialogue (ideally email/letter) and inform the Local Authority.
 After the self-isolation period, you should organise the inspection and or repairs when it’s convenient for your tenant.

 On 28th March 2020 the Government released a non-statutory guidance document for landlords and tenants;

 SWLA will support our members within office hours with telephone enquiries (please leave a message and we will return your call) and email enquiries.
-Our office is closed, however we are still working to support our members.
+Our office is closed, however we are still working within the office to support our members.
 We will follow Government guidance and keep members up to date and answer any letting related queries that arise.